FionaCLin/epipro/Reports/Final Report.md

 ### Other External APIs used in Analytics Platform

 Apart from our own EpiPro API, we have used four other external APIs which can be categorized as the following:
 * Data and statistics APIs – this refers to the APIs that are responsible for providing our application data to perform analytic processes e.g. frequency graphs.
 This includes the Twitter and Google News APIs.
 Unfortunately, both of these APIs have pricing and request restriction.
 Therefore, the time range for the data received will on refer to the last month’s worth of tweets or headlines, when these APIs are called.
+Whilst the Google News API is called directly by the front end, the Twitter API had its data cached into the cloud.
+This data is accessed through our EpiPro API via a front end call.
 * Heatmap APIs – this refers to the external APIs that are required in order to process our heatmap on the analytics platform.
 This involves both the Google Maps and Geocoding APIs.
 The Geocoding API is responsible for retrieving the global coordinates of a location by name, and Google Maps API is used to show the map of the associated location.

+Alongside our APIs we also used the Google Trends widget.
+This widget is not fully acknowledged as an API, and therefore wasn't included in the architecture diagram as one of our APIs.
+We used Google Trends within the trends page, and used it to show the amount of interest in a specific disease over a selected time period.
+We also used it to show the related searches to the chosen disease.

 ### Summary of Achievements

 Our application was able to achieve the requirements that we outlined for ourselves.
 We were able to develop a scraper that returned processed disease reports in a reasonably coherent form.
 This was accomplished for the use of Selenium and Scrapy, which, when paired together, allowed us to quickly crawl through both HTML and Javascript driven web pages on the WHO website.
 We also managed to create a visually appealing UI for our application, which used data from several data sources including WHO, Twitter and Google News.
+The statistics collated from these data sources are split into two statistic reports - trends and analytics.
 This was made possible by the integration of additional private endpoints to our original EpiPro API and calling upon the other external APIs through the frontend.

 ## Responsibilities & Organization of team